AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 Per [Table 1](#table-1), `1` corresponds to the capturing phase and `2` to the targeting phase.

-Before we move on, I want to reiterate that event capturing is really only useful if you're setting an event handler on a parent element and you want this handler to also catch the same event when it originates from one of the element's descendants in the DOM.
+Before we move on, I want to reiterate that event capturing is really only useful if you're setting an event handler on a parent element and you want this handler to also catch the same event when it originates from one of the element's descendants in the DOM, and to run *before* the targeting phase.
 The event target's handler will run regardless of whether it captures the event.
 So in the example we just looked at, I could have also added `{ capture: true }` to the button's event listener, but that wouldn't have made a difference—the button's event handler would still have run in the [targeting phase](#2-event-targeting) (our next topic of discussion) because the button is the click target.

 Moreover, if the parent element happens to be the event target in the future, its capturing listener will still run like a normal event listener.
 In this example, if I were to click the body instead of the button, then the body's event listener would still run like any normal event listener that you're used to, except now it would run in the *targeting* phase because the body would be the event target for the click.